+I am an assistant professor in the Department of Computer Science at the National University of Singapore.
 I design, develop, and evaluate needs-driven infocomm technologies to address new societal challenges, such as urban systems, sustainability and energy management, healthcare and well-being.
 Research methods include:

 - User-centered design of technologies driven by deep requirement analysis with traditional and sensor-based methods.